Béchara Abou Mrad: Death

 He died on 22 February 1930 at the Holy Savior Monastery, near Sidon.

 Funeral service and burial were celebrated at the Holy Savior Church.
 He is buried at the Holy Saviour Church, Sidon Al-Janub, Lebanon.

 Cause of beatification and canonization

 Pope Benedict XVI issued a decree on Saturday, 11 December 2010, naming Monk Béchara as Venerable among others.
+He was approved for beatification in 2026.